CS

 The Verdict

-This is genuinely close.
-The Mahindra XUV700 and Mitsubishi ASX trade blows across the spec sheet, and neither runs away with an outright win.
+The Mahindra XUV700 takes 4 of 6 key spec categories and comes in at a lower price.
 The Mitsubishi ASX will save you roughly $599 a year in fuel.
 If boot space matters, the Mahindra XUV700 has a clear edge.
 The Mitsubishi ASX adds peace of mind with a longer 10-year warranty.
 The best pick depends on what you value most.
 Explore the full specs for each model below.

 Comments (0)